bladedevoff/decentry/README.md

 - **Audit Report:** The results of our comprehensive security audit.
 - **Deployment Details:** Information about the contract's deployment on the blockchain.

+## Built with OpenZeppelin

+Our smart contracts leverage [OpenZeppelin](https://openzeppelin.com/) libraries to ensure best practices, robust security, and modularity.
+OpenZeppelin's battle-tested frameworks provide a strong foundation for building secure and efficient blockchain applications.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more details.